zhouhao3/metal3-docs/design/automatic-network-configuration.md

     and creates a new one for each deleted `NetworkBinding` CR according to the contents in `.status.networkBindingRefs`.

+* User creates `NetworkBinding` CR
+  * The NetworkConfiguration Controller will watch `NetworkBinding` resource, when a `NetworkBinding` CR is created, the NetworkConfiguration Controller will add the `NetworkBinding`'s Ref to `.status.networkBindingRefs`

 #### NetworkBinding CRD

 `NetworkBinding` CR indicates a networkConfiguration is applied to some ports.